Nonlinear stability of periodic wave trains in the FitzHugh-Nagumo system against fully nonlocalized perturbations: Abstract

 \section{Abstract}

-Recently, a nonlinear stability theory has been developed for periodic wave trains in reaction-diffusion systems, which diverges from previous approaches by lifting all localization or periodicity assumptions on perturbations.
-It solely relies on decay caused by diffusive smoothing in combination with spatio-temporal phase modulation and the Cole-Hopf transformation to close the nonlinear iteration argument.
-In this paper, we extend this theory beyond the parabolic setting by proving nonlinear stability of wave trains in the FitzHugh-Nagumo system against $C_{\mathrm{ub}}$-perturbations.
-Our analysis hinges on the observation that the high-frequency component of the $C_0$-semigroup generated by the linearization is (exponentially) damped, which serves to effectively compensate for the incomplete parabolicity.
-A novel challenge is that the temporal Green's function associated with the linearization is not an (integrable) function, complicating mode filtration in $C_{\mathrm{ub}}(\R)$ using the Floquet-Bloch transform.
-Instead, we resort on its inverse Laplace representation to decompose the semigroup into high- and low-frequency parts and link to the Floquet-Bloch representation for low-frequency modes only.
-A second challenge arises in controlling regularity in the quasilinear iteration scheme for the modulated perturbation in the absence of parabolic smoothing.
-We tackle this issue by extending the method of nonlinear damping estimates to nonlocalized perturbations by using uniformly local Sobolev norms.
-Our approach does not exploit the specific structure of the FitzHugh-Nagumo system; rather, it is designed to apply to general dissipative semilinear problems as long as the linearization about the wave train generates a $C_0$-semigroup, which exhibits high-frequency damping.
+Recently, a nonlinear stability theory has been developed for wave trains in reaction-diffusion systems relying on pure $L^\infty$-estimates.
+In the absence of localization of perturbations, it exploits diffusive decay caused by smoothing together with spatio-temporal phase modulation.
+In this paper, we advance this theory beyond the parabolic setting and propose a scheme designed for general dissipative semilinear problems.
+We present our method in the context of the FitzHugh-Nagumo system.
+The lack of parabolicity and localization complicates mode filtration in $L^\infty$-spaces using the Floquet-Bloch transform.
+Instead, we employ the inverse Laplace representation of the semigroup generated by the linearization to uncover high-frequency damping, while leveraging a novel link to the Floquet-Bloch representation for the smoothing low-frequency part.
+Another challenge arises in controlling regularity in the quasilinear iteration scheme for the modulated perturbation.
+We address this by extending the method of nonlinear damping estimates to nonlocalized perturbations using uniformly local Sobolev norms.